anchpop/popovitch-blog/content/blog/fix-school/index.md

 ---
-title: How To Fix the Public Education Systen
+title: How To Fix the Public Education System
 date: "2019-07-05T23:46:37.121Z"
 description: Kids say that school is boring and useless, and they're right.
 ---